fmcnallyi3/it_anisotropy/power_spectrum/README.md

 //Plan for Power Spectrum with Ice Top\\
+- The general plan for this project is to create Angular Power Spectra plots for data gathered from Ice Top.
+These plots should look similar (in form) to the plots present on the 12-year Anisotropy paper, depicting a function as energy for any given spherical harmonic mode (L value).

 * acquire and review code for power spectrum from in-ice data
 * locate Ice Top data